-- For each customer, the program will conduct a detailed assessment of opportunities for the customer to implement IOU statewide energy efficiency programs and measures; - Customer reports will include a prioritized list of energy efficiency opportunities including energy efficiency measures for which statewide IOU programs and/or incentives are available; - Customer reports will include linkages to applicable statewide incentives and programs for business customers for example: - Express efficiency program and incentives; - Savings by design, and b.
+- For each customer, the program will conduct a detailed assessment of opportunities for the customer to implement IOU statewide energy efficiency programs and measures; - Customer reports will include a prioritized list of energy efficiency opportunities including energy efficiency measures for which statewide IOU programs and/or incentives are available; - Customer reports will include linkages to applicable statewide incentives and programs for business customers for example: - o Express efficiency program and incentives; - o Savings by design, and - o Standard performance contract.

+b.
 Program Delivery and co-ordination